Loading...

 Stay Hydrated

-Engage in light physical activity, like a brisk walk, after eating to help your body use the glucose more effectively.
+Engage in light physical activity, such as walking, after meals to help lower blood glucose levels.

-Keep track of your blood sugar levels before and after meals to better understand how your body responds and make necessary adjustments.
+Keep track of your blood sugar levels to better understand how your body reacts to sticky rice and adjust your strategies accordingly.

 healthspan-mbl